 6. Mariehamn town centre

-Åland’s only town – Mariehamn – has a lot to offer.
+Åland’s only town – Mariehamn – has a lot to offer within a walking distance.
 Get to know the town centre by strolling down Torggatan and buy yourself a souvenir from one of the charming shops.

 7. Käringsund in Eckerö

-There are not many spots that are as idyllic as the old fishing village of Käringsund in Eckerö, western Åland.
-There are rows of old boathouses, and a walk around here has you feeling as if you were in the films about “Seacrow Island” (Saltkråkan).
+There are not many spots that are as idyllic as the old fishing village of Käringsund with its rows of old boathouses in Eckerö, western Åland.

 Immediately north of Mariehamn town centre, by the eastern shore, is the Maritime Quarter.
-This marina area gives you the opportunity to familiarise yourself with shipbuilding, smithery and other arts and crafts.
+This marine area gives you the opportunity to familiarise yourself with shipbuilding, smithery and other arts and crafts.